Installation

 For Web Browsers¶

-Here, we are going to explain how to use Castella in your PyScript app.
+Here we explain how to use Castella in a PyScript app.

-For more information on how to write a PyScript app, please refer to the official documentation.
+For more information on PyScript, see the official documentation.

-- Load the pyscript JS file and the canvaskit JS file and initialize it properly in your html
+- Load the PyScript JS file and CanvasKit JS file

-- Specify all Castella modules to be used in the html page in pyscript config file (
+- Specify Castella modules in the PyScript config file (

-) - Serve the html page and modules with any web server.
+pyscript.toml) - Serve the HTML page with any web server

 1. Create your app folder¶